 Sun Country Airlines is an ultra-low-cost airline based in Minneapolis, Minnesota.
 It operates scheduled and charter flights to destinations across the United States, Canada, Mexico, Central America, and the Caribbean.
 It also operates cargo flights for Amazon Air.

-Who owns Sun Country Airlines?
+Who owns Sun Country Airlines now?

-Is Sun Country Airlines a publicly traded company?
+Was Sun Country Airlines ever publicly traded?

-Does Sun Country Airlines have any subsidiaries?
+Does Sun Country Airlines operate cargo flights?